Assessment and Reporting

 Years F-10 Reports

-At the end of each semester students and parents/carers receive a Semester Report.
-The Semester Report provides a summary of student achievement over the semester.
+Semester Reports are written at the end of Terms Two and Four.
+These reports provide a summary of student achievement in relation to the Victorian Curriculum Achievement Standards.
 The Semester Report also contains a general comment from the student’s Learning Advisor about their overall progress.

 Years 11-12 Reports